HOW WE WORK

-We consider our expertise in site identification and resource assessment to be one of our main competitive advantages.
+Our expertise in site identification and resource assessment is an Orion competitive advantage.

-Our team of meteorologists, engineers, and developers visits and studies sites across the country to find those locations with the right combination of wind or solar resource, willing landowners, compatible environmental conditions, and transmission grid accessibility.
+Our team of meteorologists, engineers, and developers visits and studies sites across the country to find those locations with the right combination of solar or wind resources, willing landowners, compatible environmental conditions, and transmission grid accessibility.

 - Connection to the Grid: Can the local grid accept the power the site will produce?

 - Economic Feasibility: What are the expected revenues vs. costs of construction and operation?
 We build detailed financial models to answer these questions.

 - Environmental Conditions: Can the site generate enough power?
 What can we learn from publicly available environmental data, including topography, flood profiles and wetlands?

 - Community Support: Will the local community embrace a wind or solar farm?
 We know that in order to succeed, we must develop strong relationships and be a good neighbor in the communities in which we operate.

 A carefully planned lease or easement agreement is the foundation of win-win deals between our company and landowners.
 We listen closely to landowners and carefully craft agreements to address their concerns.

 Typical land agreements have a pre-construction period during which Orion works to clear all development and financing hurdles and lays the plans to allow construction to begin.